Weekly rest period

 As a general rule, the weekly rest period must be at least 45 hours, no more than six days after the previous weekly rest.

-An exemption has been introduced for the international carriage of passengers, where the weekly rest period need not be taken before the twelfth day.
+An exception has been introduced for international passenger transport, allowing the weekly rest to be taken as late as on the 12th day.

-- The weekly rest period can be reduced to 24 hours every other week.
+- Every second week, the weekly rest period may be reduced to 24 hours.

-- A reduced weekly rest period consists of at least 24, but less than 45, consecutive hours.
+- A reduced weekly rest period is a period of at least 24 continuous hours but less than 45 hours.

-- This compensation rest must also be taken before the end of the third week following the week during which the reduction took place.
+- The deadline for compensating a reduced weekly rest (15 hours according to the example above) is the end of the third week following the week in which the reduction took place.

-A reduced weekly rest period can be taken in the vehicle if it is stationary and equipped with satisfactory sleeping facilities.
-Ordinary weekly rest periods may not be spent in the vehicle.
+A reduced weekly rest may be taken in the vehicle if it has suitable sleeping facilities and is stationary.
+A regular weekly rest may not be taken in the vehicle.

-The purpose of having a system that allows for reduced weekly rest periods and compensation is to ensure flexible rules for the drivers.
+The purpose of the system with reduced weekly rest and compensation is to ensure that the regulations are flexible for drivers.